spierala/mini-rx-store/README.md

 }));
 ```

-## Showcase
+## Showcases

-This Repo contains also an Angular showcase project.
+This Repo contains also two Angular showcase projects.

 Run `npm i`

+See the MiniRX "Redux" API in Action:
+Run `ng serve mini-rx-store-showcase-redux --open`

+See the MiniRX "Feature" API in Action:
-Run `ng serve mini-rx-store-showcase --open` to see MiniRx in action.
+Run `ng serve mini-rx-store-showcase --open`

-The showcase is based on the NgRx example from Deborah Kurata: https://github.com/DeborahK/Angular-NgRx-GettingStarted/tree/master/APM-Demo5
+The showcases are based on the NgRx example from Deborah Kurata: https://github.com/DeborahK/Angular-NgRx-GettingStarted/tree/master/APM-Demo5

-I did a refactor from NgRx to MiniRx, and the app still works :)

 ## References